 Additionally, you don’t always need “swear words” to fulfill the functions mentioned above.
 Bikol, a language of the Philippines, has a special set of “anger vocabulary,” or words you use to refer to the same thing when you’re angry.
 Speakers of Luganda can hurl insults at each other by changing the noun class prefix of a word (essentially, changing a word meant for people to a word meant for inanimate objects).
 One of the worst insults in Japanese simply involves using an alternative form of “you.”

-Without further ado, here’s a brief tour of the world’s various and vulgar continents.
+Without further ado, here’s a brief tour of the vulgar expressions used on every continent (yes, even Antarctica).
 Rule of thumb: genitalia-related words are pretty much universal in their status as the “bad words” of choice.

-As of November 2017, the Canadian Broadcasting Standards Council ruled that the “f-word is now part of the common French spoken language.”
-That means you can go to Canada and see French-language broadcasts where fucks fly freely.
+As of November 2017, the Canadian Broadcasting Standards Council ruled that the “F-word is now part of the common French spoken language.”
+That means you can go to Canada and see French-language broadcasts where F-bombs fly freely.
 However, the word is still banned from English-language broadcasts.

 In Puerto Rico, cursing is a privilege that you earn with age.
-One native said, “Us kids weren’t allowed to curse out of respect.
+One Puerto Rican said, “Us kids weren’t allowed to curse out of respect.
 The elderly cursed like sailors in comparison with adults.
 It was like an art form for my grandmother.”

 In Jamaican Patois, referring to the cloths used to clean one’s backside is considered especially coarse.